Vertica

-Vertica Systems is an analytic database management software company.
-Vertica was founded in 2005 by the database researcher Michael Stonebraker, with Andrew Palmer as the founding CEO.
-Ralph Breslauer and Christopher P. Lynch served as later CEOs.
+Vertica is an analytic database management software company.
+Vertica was founded in 2005 by the database researcher Michael Stonebraker with Andrew Palmer as the founding CEO.
+Ralph Breslauer and Christopher P. Lynch served as CEOs later on.

 Lynch joined as chairman and CEO in 2010 and was responsible for Vertica's acquisition by Hewlett Packard in March 2011.
 The acquisition expanded the HP Software portfolio for enterprise companies and the public sector group.
-As part of the merger of Micro Focus and the Software division of Hewlett Packard Enterprise, Vertica joined Micro Focus in September, 2017.
+As part of the merger of Micro Focus and the Software division of Hewlett Packard Enterprise, Vertica joined Micro Focus in September 2017.
+As part of OpenText acquisition of Micro Focus, Vertica joined OpenText in January 2023.

 Products

-The column-oriented Vertica Analytics Platform was designed to manage large, fast-growing volumes of data and with fast query performance for data warehouses and other query-intensive applications.
+The column-oriented Vertica Analytics Database was designed to manage large, fast-growing volumes of data and with fast query performance for data warehouses and other query-intensive applications.
 The product claims to greatly improve query performance over traditional relational database systems, and to provide high availability and exabyte scalability on commodity enterprise servers.
 Vertica runs on multiple cloud computing systems as well as on Hadoop nodes.
 Vertica's Eon Mode separates compute from storage, using S3 object storage and dynamic allocation of compute notes.